-Councilor Harrington stated her remarks were the result of being disturbed by the statement made that children and pets are dying in Merrimack.
+Councilor Harrington stated her remarks were the result of being disturbed by the statement documented in a local newspaper that children and pets are dying in Merrimack.
 Had the statement been phrased such as "I am concerned that children and pets are dying in Merrimack," she would not have had an issue.
 That is not what she had stated.
 She stated "Children and pets are dying".
 She believes that statement scared a lot of people unnecessarily.
 She believes that statement did a great disservice to Merrimack.